 They haven't got a clue.

-They weren't interested, they didn't care.
+They didn't care.

 They had no thought actually for what he was doing.

-And you know, there may be very good reasons for every deportation he did.
+And, you know, there may be very good reasons for every deportation he did.

-But let's not pretend that somehow Barack Obama was not very, very tough on illegal immigration, because he was.
+But let's not pretend that somehow Barack Obama was not very, very tough on illegal immigration because he was.

 And I think that that's where surely an honest broker on the Democrat side could say, you know what?

-As didn't by the way, Henry Clinton, as did Bill Clinton.
+But Hillary Clinton, as did Bill Clinton.

-They all they've all talked tough on this.
+They've all talked up on this.

 And so this idea that somehow it's just Trump who's being tough.

-Uh pepper spray and tear gas.
+Pepper spray and tear gas.

-Uh Piers, always a pleasure.
+Piers, always a pleasure.

 We really appreciate you being with us.

-And you, Sean, all the very best.
+And usual, all the very best.

 Thanks for having me.